Fatima-Khalidd/Python_feat.LeetCode/README.md

-Each file has methods for performing different in python.
+Each file has methods for performing different operations in python.